Nick Amaro: Character within SVU

 Amaro is an NYPD detective 2nd grade who transfers to the Special Victims Unit after spending time with both the warrants and narcotics squads.
 Like Fin Tutuola (Ice-T), he had previously worked undercover while in narcotics.
 Initially, Amaro has a strained relationship with his new partner, Detective Olivia Benson (Mariska Hargitay), mainly because she misses her old partner, Elliot Stabler (Christopher Meloni).
 Despite their rocky start, however, Amaro and Benson grow to have a mutual respect for each other and work well together.
 He has an antagonistic relationship with SVU's Assistant District Attorney Rafael Barba (Raúl Esparza); Amaro resents Barba, who is also Cuban-American and from a working-class family, for "selling out" by going to Harvard and distancing himself from his cultural roots.

-However, there were times the pair were on good terms.
+The two utilize their mutual fluency in Cuban Spanish to snipe at each other; however, this same shared background forms a solid foundation for the times they are on good terms.

 During his early days in SVU, Amaro has a tough time dealing with the horrible crimes he sees every day, and during one case tells Benson he sometimes feels the urge to physically assault the rapists and child molesters they investigate.
 She tells him the better solution would be to ensure that the perpetrators never see the light of day again.
 In the episode "Hunting Ground", Amaro fatally shoots a serial killer who has Benson at gunpoint.
 It is the first time he has ever killed anyone, and he is badly shaken by the experience.

 In the episode "Valentine's Day", he sees his wife go into an apartment of a man he does not know.
 In "Street Revenge", he follows his wife to see where she goes during the day; he then beats up the man he sees her with.
 She subsequently finds out, and they get into a heated argument in the SVU squad room in front of his colleagues.
 She tells him that the man he saw her with is a psychiatrist she is seeing because she is trying to adapt back into her old life.